Robert Durst testifies in Los Angeles murder trial, says he didn't kill Susan Berman

 New York real estate heir Robert Durst took the witness stand in his own defense in a Los Angeles County court Monday – a move considered risky for a defendant in a murder trial.

-Durst, 78, is charged with killing his best friend Susan Berman, who was shot and killed in her home in 2000.
+Durst, 78, is charged with killing his best friend Susan Berman, who was shot and killed in her Benedict Canyon home in 2000.
+His attorneys have said Durst found her body, panicked, and fled.

 Appearing frail and softspoken, Durst was wheeled over to an area next to the witness stand.
 His lead attorney, Dick DeGuerin, sat in front of him, and asked: "Bob, did you kill Susan Berman?"